KanchanBora/Employee-Analysis-Attrition-Report/README.md

 1. It becomes easy to find the stakeholders having no technical background.

-2.Logistic Regression is relativly simple classifier capable of finding real time predictions making its implementation feasible in small devices also.
+ 2. Logistic Regression is relativly simple classifier capable of finding real time predictions making its implementation feasible in small devices also.